-d.
+- d.
 Evidence shall be submitted to MAA which verifies that all new or replacement roofing materials conform with applicable Underwriter's Laboratories listed fire rated roof-ceiling assemblies, where listed assemblies are specified as components of A/E designs for the subject building, or are otherwise required by the adopted building or fire codes.
-Additionally, MAA will not accept any roofing material that is not a Class "A" roof, listed by Underwriter's Laboratories or Factory Mutual.
+Additionally, MAA will not accept any roofing material that is not a Class "A" roof, listed by Underwriter's Laboratories or Factory Mutual. - 5.
+All roofs at BWI Marshall and Martin State Airports shall be color white.
+Designer shall coordinate with Resident Architect for exact color requirements.